kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 * We provide a customized `configure-vm.sh` script to run during VM startup.
-* On the master VM, this script runs `kubeadm init federation` which prints out a token.
+* On the master VM, this script runs `kubeadm federation init` which prints out a token.
 * The token is written to an object store (GCS on GCP and S3 on AWS).
 * On the non-master nodes, `configure-vm.sh` script polls for the token